mecastilloc/online-store-cli/README.md

  * [Node.js Install](https://nodejs.org/en/download/)

-2. Set up a `MySQL` database connection to work with.
+2. Set up a `MySQL` database connection to work with.           **_NOTE:_** There is a DUMP form the testing database if you want to use it instead.

       2.1 Use **`schema.sql`** file to create the Database Schema.